SuJinTuan/BluetoothNetworkConnector/APK_BUILD_INSTRUCTIONS.md

 ### Build Fails with Library Compatibility Issues

 Ensure all libraries are compatible with your SDK version.
 You may need to update or downgrade certain packages.

+### Gradle Download or Network Timeout Issues

+If you're experiencing timeouts or network connectivity issues during the build:

+1. Try using the offline build scripts: `build_offline.sh` or `build_offline.bat`
+2. Refer to the `OFFLINE_BUILD_GUIDE.md` for detailed solutions
+3. Consider manually downloading Gradle distribution and configuring offline mode
+4. Try using a VPN or network proxy if certain domains are blocked

 ## Distribution